 - Comparison - Choose to either apply no comparison or to compare your data to other time periods (vs a previous period, vs the same period (last year), or vs a custom period).
 Comparisons are made between equivalent time period types.
 For example, if the date range selected is "today", then the previous period will be "yesterday".
 Note that the date range for the metric must be set to a time period that enables a comparison.
 For example, if you set the date range to Auto or Maximum date range, it will not be possible to compare to a different time period.
 If you choose to display a legend for the chart, the comparative period will display as the last item (when reading from left to right).
 You can click its name in the legend to show and hide it in the chart.

-For line and area charts, the comparative period's data displays as a dashed line.
+For line and area charts, the comparative period's data displays as a grey dashed line.
 For bar and column charts, the comparative period's data displays as lighter-coloured bars and columns.

 Note: The comparison setting is only applicable to bar, column, and line / area chart types.
 However, this setting does not apply to line charts or stacked bar or column charts when the chart is segmented.
 For the comparison option to be available, you must set your segmentation to “None” and dates must display on the X-Axis (unless it's a bar chart, in which case, dates must display on the Y-Axis).

 There are a few options to choose from.
 You can display the percentage change or value change between the current value and the previous value (the delta), or you can show a comparison value (both values display together).
 Green is used to show a positive trend and red is used to show a negative trend.